Lake Kawaguchi and Mt Fuji in autumn, Kawaguchiko, Japan

 Indulge in a tasty evening food tour in Osaka

-This exciting trip to Japan includes international flights, a private car and driver, excursions, accommodation, breakfasts and some lunches and dinners.
+This exciting trip to Japan includes international flights, excursions, accommodation, breakfasts and some lunches and dinners.

 From the first conversation until you arrive home from your holiday, you’ll be looked after by one of our Travel Designers who has travelled extensively in the region and will give advice from their personal experience on how to make the most out of your trip.
 All of our trips are entirely bespoke and we will continually refine your itinerary until it’s perfect.

 Congratulations – you’re married!
 Now it’s time to head to Japan for a honeymoon you’ll never forget.
 You’ll be met on arrival in Tokyo and taken to the Hilton Hotel in the city's buzzing Shinjuku area to settle in.
 Crack open a bottle of sparkling wine and kickstart your celebrations.

 The next day, get to know the city better on a day tour with a local guide.
 Start off at Meiji Shrine, dedicated to the deified spirit of Emperor Meiji and a popular place for traditional Japanese weddings.
 Next, take a stroll down Omotesando Street, this smart tree-lined avenue is home to many of the flagship stores of the world’s top fashion labels.
 From here, head across town to Tokyo’s old town, Asakusa, where you’ll visit Tokyo’s oldest temple, Sensoji, and walk down Nakamise, a quaint shopping street.
 This is an opportunity to try some traditional snacks and shop for trinkets.
 Your daytime city adventure will wrap up in Hamarikyu Garden, a flower-filled public garden.
 Surrounded by gleaming skyscrapers, this is a wonderful example of how Japan successfully entwines the present with the past so beautifully.
 Finish up with a cup of steaming matcha and Japanese sweets in a teahouse on a small island in the park’s lake.